javier-lopez/tundle-plugins/tmux-logging/README.md

 ### External ansi sanitation programs

 [ansifilter](http://www.andre-simon.de/doku/ansifilter/en/ansifilter.php) is a program specialized for removing (or working with) ANSI codes.

-If possible, it's recommended to install it, when available tmux-logging will use it, otherwise it'll try hard to remove ansi colors with sed(1).
+When available tmux-logging will use it, otherwise it'll use sed(1).

 ## Also